guevarrk/cs361-image-upload-microservice/README.md

 ## Description

 The Image Upload Microservice is a standalone Node.js service designed to support external applications requiring image uploads, resizing, and optional auto-enhancement.
-It is adaptable to multiple CS361 projects, including inventory management systems, study trackers, budget trackers, and similar applications requiring image processing.
-The service handles the following core responsibilities:
+The service handles the following core responsibilities.
+It is adaptable to multiple applications like

-- Accepting uploaded image files through a REST API.
+- Inventory management systems

-- Generating medium and thumbnail versions of each uploaded image.
+- Study trackers

-- Applying optional automatic enhancement (brightness, sharpness, saturation).
+- Budget trackers

-- Storing metadata about uploaded images.
+- And projects that will need image processing

-- Limiting images to three per associated item or record.
+### Core Responsibilities and Features:

-- Providing retrieval and deletion endpoints for client applications.
+- Accept uploaded image files via REST API

-This microservice allows the main application to offload image processing tasks and maintain a cleaner architecture.
+- Generate medium and thumbnail versions

-### Key Features
+- Apply optional automatic enhancement

-- Supports JPEG, PNG, and WebP file formats.
+- Store metadata in JSON format

-- Accepts up to 3 images per itemId.
+- Limit images to 3 per itermId

-- Optional normalization, sharpening, and color modulation.
+- Provide retrieval and deletion endpoints

 - Produces: